CUBETIQ/hookme-sdk-node/README.md

 -   [x] Support retry mechanism.
 (Support interval retry mechanism)
 -   [x] Check the duplicate request before sending (If the request is sending, drop the request).
 -   [x] Support enqueue the request to the queue.
--   [ ] Enhance the enqueue to the queue with storage (Add the storage to store the request for later sending).
+-   [x] Enhance the enqueue to the queue with storage (Add the storage to store the request for later sending).
+-   [ ] Support batch request sending for enqueue.

 ## Usages